Careers360 Logo

 AZEOTROPES

-• Azeotropes are the binary Mixtures having same composition in Liquid & Vapour phrase.
+• Azeotropes are binary Mixtures having the same composition in the Liquid & Vapour phases.

 • They can’t be separated by Fractional distillation.